BrainFLORA: Uncovering Brain Concept Representation via Multimodal Neural Embeddings: Abstract

 \section{Abstract}

 Understanding how the brain represents visual information is a fundamental challenge in neuroscience and artificial intelligence.
 While AI-driven decoding of neural data has provided insights into the human visual system, integrating multimodal neuroimaging signals—such as EEG, MEG, and fMRI—remains a critical hurdle due to their inherent spatiotemporal misalignment.
 Current approaches often analyze these modalities in isolation, limiting a holistic view of neural representation.
 In this study, we introduce \textbf{BrainFLORA}, a unified framework for integrating cross-modal neuroimaging data to construct a shared neural representation.
 Our approach leverages multimodal large language models (MLLMs) augmented with modality-specific adapters and task decoders, achieving state-of-the-art performance in joint-subject visual retrieval task and has the potential to extend multitasking.
 Combining neuroimaging analysis methods, we further reveal how visual concept representations align across neural modalities and with real-world object perception.
-We demonstrate that the brain's structured visual concept representations exhibit an implicit mapping to physical-world stimuli, bridging neuroscience and machine learning from different modalities of neural imaging.
+We demonstrate a fundamental alignment between the representational structures of visual objects as understood by AI and those found in the human brain, showing a shared framework for comprehending the physical world.
 Beyond methodological advancements, BrainFLORA offers novel implications for cognitive neuroscience and brain-computer interfaces (BCIs).
 Our code is available at \textit{\url{https://github.com/ncclab-sustech/BrainFLORA}}.

 \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[500]{Computing methodologies~Artificial intelligence} \ccsdesc[500]{Cognitive science}